nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 Variable drafts can be published, i.e. ingested into CMR as variable concept, through the variable draft publishing endpoint.

 Example: Publish variable draft VD1200000008-PROV1 using native-id var1.
-Note: if Content-Type is passed in, use it, otherwise use the format stored in the database for VD1200000008-PROV1.
+Note: The CMR will use the HTTP header Content-Type if it is passed in to describe the to be published records format.
+Otherwise the CMR will assume the format of the new record to be published is the same as the draft record.

 ```
 curl -XPUT \